gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 File "caml_startup", line 1:
 Error: Error during linking (exit code 2)
 ```

+Not quite yet!

+## Fixing the linker error

 Linker errors like this usually mean that we're not linking against a certain
 shared library, in this case whichever shared library would define the symbol